A winter weekend in Banff, Alberta, means there’s something for everyone.

 Start the day with a ginger-peach-blueberry muffin at Wild Flour, a popular bakery-café that also cranks out some of the best espresso drinks in town.
 The lunch menu might include panini of grilled cheese, spinach, and green apple, or a rich Thai coconut soup.

 Comfort food gets an update at the Juniper Bistro, serving three meals daily—as well as après-ski snacks and drinks—in a chic space overlooking the mountains.
-The kitchen shines in the evening, when dishes such as roasted duck breast with lentils, mushrooms, and pickled Okanagan cherries spotlight seasonal Canadian bounty.
+The kitchen shines in the evening, when dishes such as pan-seared duck breast with smoked beet purée, quinoa, and baby fennel spotlight seasonal Canadian bounty.

 Winter Outdoor Fun Around Banff